-When in doubt, look for the “specialized” screen wipes.
-They are either dry wipes or dry up very quickly to not cause any damage to the electronics.
+- Screen wipe – The “bigger” version of the lens wipe.
+When in doubt, just look for these “specialized screen wipes”.
+They are either dry or dry up very quickly to not cause any damage to the electronics.

-- Isopropyl alcohol is actually better, but get those 90% ones.
-They dry up quickly and are commonly used to remove grease on glass/plastics (good for disinfecting too).
+- Isopropyl alcohol – This is actually better for electronics, but try to get those 90% alcohol ones.
+They dry up very quickly and are suitable for cleaning electronics.

-The whole deal with using cleaning solutions is actually common sense – They are OK, but we don’t want to get wet electronics.
-Use them in moderate amounts, not dunk the entire monitor into a sea of cleaning solution.
+Well, the whole idea is actually common sense.
+Most cleaning solutions are OK, we just don’t want to get wet electronics.
+Use them in moderate amounts, not dunk the entire monitor into a sea of cleaning solutions.

 UNSAFE CLEANING PRODUCTS